|

 If you just say you want the tempo at 124 bpm, there are still TWO WAYS to count the beats.
 Now try to imagine dancing to this song:

-If you count your STEPS and find out that you put your feet on the floor ONLY on the following
+If you count your STEPS and find out that you put your feet on the floor ONLY on the following words (or syllables)at your regular dancing speed:

 "STAR"(1st step), "BAN-"(2nd step), "SOME-"(3rd step), (the 4th step would be in the pause after "-WHERE")